U.S. considers no-fly zone after Syria crosses nerve gas 'red line'

 UN Secretary-General Ban Ki-moon said increasing the flow of arms to either side "would not be helpful."

-(Additional reporting by John Irish in Paris, Khaled Yacoub Oweis in Amman, Matt Spetalnick, Roberta Rampton, Mark Felsenthal, Jeff Mason and Susan Heavey in Washington; Writing by Peter Graff; Editing by Giles Elgood)
+(Additional reporting by John Irish in Paris, Khaled Yacoub Oweis in Amman, Matt Spetalnick, Roberta Rampton, Mark Felsenthal, Jeff Mason, Susan Heavey and Rachelle Younglai in Washington, Louis Charbonneau at the United Nations; Writing by Peter Graff; Editing by Giles Elgood and Doina Chiacu)